theaarushgupta/ashmail/README.markdown

 ## Overview

-Services such as Mailchimp are have advertising in sent emails and aren't afforable for small businesses to use on a regular basis.
+Services such as Mailchimp have advertising in sent emails and aren't afforable for small businesses to use on a regular basis.
 To combat this, I created Dispatch.
 Dispatch has the same qualities Mailchimp does -- it can:
 - Send neat html-based messages
 - Have dynamic content within those emails to personalize them
 - Support large emailing lists